 How To Make Air Fryer Buffalo Cauliflower

 Making Buffalo Cauliflower using an air fryer is very quick.
-Detailed instructions are included in the recipe card and video at the bottom of this post, but here are the step by step instructions with photos to make it even easier:
+Detailed instructions are included in the recipe card and video at the bottom of this post, but here are the step-by-step instructions with photos to make it even easier:

 Prepare the cauliflower by cutting it into bite-sized florets.
 Remove any tough stems.